joshre/joshre.github.io/_share/resume.md

 food, beverage, and agriculture clients.
 They do everything from branding, packaging, marketing campaigns, to website development.
 Often it included everything.
 I frequently referred to myself as the online print shop.
 I worked with the design team early in the process to bring client ideas to life.
+I regularly presented my work, contributed in client meetings for discovery and design briefs, and managed sites for our maintenance contract offering.
 Years later many of the sites we built are heavily used with little change, which I'm quite proud of.